zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Grammar and vocabulary.md

 ### Do's

 - Use it between a list of items
-	- example: I bought a coat, a hat and a shirt when I wasa at the mall
+	- example: I bought a coat, a hat and a shirt when I was at the mall

 -  Use after Linking words/Cohesive devices that are in the begining of the sentence
 	- **In conclusion**, I believe that ....